 The RX and TX signal are serial signals connected directly to the microprocessor.
-Therefore you can not connect MIDI directly to these pins.
-You need to use the MIDI dongle or the thru-outputs from another MIDI dongle.
+Therefore you can not connect MIDI cables directly to these pins.
+You need to use the any of the MIDI THRU solutions with built in optocoupler and buffered ouputs.

 The RX and TX signals requires 0V or 5V.

 The OUTBREAK has a jumper above these MIDI-pins where you select if your are using the internal MIDI interface or want to use an external signal.
 Put the jumper in the INT or EXT position.
 If you use internal MIDI interface then you also need to use the supplied MIDI cable and attach on its three dedicated pins on the backside of the pcb.

 Some modules have ready-made Max4Live panels on the website for downloading.
 With these panels you can remote control the module and set its parameters from Ableton in a simple way.

 They all have a on/off switch in the corner that is off when you load the panel.
 This is beacuse Ableton sends all initial values out at startup out to the module.
 The on/off switch prevents this when it’s off and you need to turn it on before you change any values.